Total base number: Thermometric determination

 In thermometric titrations, a constant addition rate of titrant equates to a constant amount of heat being given out or consumed, and hence a more or less constant temperature change up to the endpoint.
 In a titration, the titrant reacts with the analyte in the sample either exothermically or endothermically.
 The thermoprobe measures the temperature of the titrating solution.
 When all of the analyte in the sample has reacted with the titrant, the temperature of the solution will change, and the endpoint of the titration is revealed by an inflection in the temperature curve.

 An appropriate aliquot of the sample is pipetted directly into the titration vessel, and isobutyl vinyl ether and toluene solvent are added.
 The solution is then titrated with trifluoro methane sulfonic acid (TFMSA) to a single thermometric endpoint.

 Conductometric determination

 A conductometric titration method can also be used for the determination of the base number of petroleum products.
 A conductivity sensor is used to measure the conductivity of the analyte which allows the endpoint to be detected.
 It is suitable for both new and used products having base numbers from 1 mg to 40 mg KOH/g.
 A sample is dissolved in a solvent mixture of Toluene/ Propan-2-ol with 0.5% deionised water.
 A conductivity cell is placed in the titration vessel.
 The sample solution is titrated with alcoholic hydrochloric acid.

 Spectroscopic determination

-Mid-FTIR spectroscopy can be used to rapidly and quantitatively determine the TBN of hydrocarbon lubricating oils by spectroscopically measuring the carboxylate (COO-) functional group of the salt produced when trifluoroacetic acid (TFA) reacts with basic constituents present in an oil sample.
+Mid-FTIR spectroscopy can be used to rapidly and quantitatively determine the BN of hydrocarbon lubricating oils by spectroscopically measuring the carboxylate (COO-) functional group of the salt produced when trifluoroacetic acid (TFA) reacts with basic constituents present in an oil sample.